ngimb64/Screenshot-Assistant/README.md

 &#9745;&#65039; Bandit verified<br>
 &#9745;&#65039; Synk verified<br>
-&#9745;&#65039; Pylint verified 9.45/10
+&#9745;&#65039; Pylint verified 9.44/10

 ## Prereqs
- This program runs on Windows and Linux, written in Python 3.8
+ This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated to latest version

 ## Purpose
 This is a simple, functional program designed automate gathering screenshots.<br>